 The cursive nature of the Arabic script imposes special requirements on display or rendering processes that are not typically found in Latin script-based systems.
-At a minimum, a display process must select an appropriate glyph to depict each Arabic letter according to its immediate joining context; furthermore, it must substitute certain ligature glyphs for sequences of Arabic characters.
+At a minimum, a display process must select an appropriate glyph to depict each Arabic letter according to its immediate joining context; furthermore, in almost every font style, it must substitute certain ligature glyphs for sequences of Arabic characters.
 The remainder of this section specifies a minimum set of rules that provide legible Arabic joining and ligature substitution behavior.

 Joining Types.
 Each Arabic letter must be depicted by one of a number of possible contextual glyph forms.
 The appropriate form is determined on the basis of the cursive joining behavior of that character as it interacts with the cursive joining behavior of adjacent characters.
 In the Unicode Standard, such cursive joining behavior is formally described in terms of values of a character property called Joining_Type.
-Each Arabic character falls into one of the types shown in Table 8-3.
+Each Arabic character falls into one of the types shown in Table 9-3.
 (See ArabicShaping.txt in the Unicode Character Database for a complete list.)
-In this table, right and left refer to visual order.
-The characters of the right-joining type are exemplified in more detail in Table 8-9, and those of the dual-joining type are shown in Table 8-8.
-When characters do not join or cause joining (such as DAMMATAN), they are classified as transparent.